aws-amplify/amplify-android/README.md

 The default plugins that we provide are designed to facilitate interaction with Amazon Web Services (AWS).
-But, the Amplify framework is designed to be extensible to any other backend or service -- even a competing cloud provider!
+But, the Amplify framework is designed to be extensible to any other backend or service.

 If you're new to the project, checkout the
 [Getting Started Guide](https://docs.amplify.aws/lib/getting-started/setup/q/platform/android).